-1. Exit the ETAP 14 Demo and restart it again.
-From the Select Demo Project Screen (second screen), select Example Project (ANSI).
+1. Exit the ETAP Demo and restart it again.
+From the ETAP Launch Pad, select the Example-ANSI project.

-2. From the Select Access Level Screen (fourth screen), select Project editor.
+2. From the Select Access Level Screen, select Project editor.

 3. When the one-line diagram opens, switch to the Relay View presentation using the Presentation drop-down list.